In 2013 together with our partners, we opened a new Health Centre just outside the Masai Mara National Reserve for our Masai community neighbours.

 Recent additions to the clinic have included:

+And the clinic is continuing to offer quality health care in 2021.
 We are very proud to have been partners in this great venture and wish to thank Peter Diethelm (PD Foundation), the MacTavish Family, Richard & Pola Long (The Mara Rianda Charitable Trust), CHP and everyone involved in the project.
-Today, the health clinic continues to provide quality healthcare and you are welcome to visit it; please arrange this directly with our camp manager.